Key Concept in 8, Eight-Constitution Medicine: Optimal Imbalance (What Constitutional Diagnosis Really Means)

 What Happens When Health Deteriorates?

-Now imagine that the same individual becomes ill.
-Their internal energy distribution might shift dramatically:
+Now imagine the same individual becomes ill.
+Their internal energy distribution might shift:

 • Liver: 13